ranyitz/rules-manager/README.md

 }
 ```

-Now the rules will be linked automatically when you run `npm install`.
+Now the rules will be linked to `.cursor/rules/` when you run `npm install`.

 ### Using Presets